Fios-Quest/YouTube-Scripts/src/space/hof.md

 The type of a function pointer is actually just this information writen like this.

-This is basically th function header written without any names.
+This is basically the function header written without any names.

 We can set a variable of that type to point at our function.

-Now, we wouldn't normally need to do this inline like this because Rust can infer the type of the function pointer.
+We wouldn't normally need to do this inline like this because Rust can infer the type of the function pointer.

 ```rust
 fn unnecessary_repeat(s: &str, times: u8) -> String {